keithn/vsvimguide/README.md

 # VsVim Fundamentals

 The main reason for this guide is essentially how to use Vim effectively with visual studio and resharper.
-The key motivation to VsVim is to be able to leverage Vims powerful editing capabilites within Visual Studio, so we need to spend a lot of effort to get really effective with standard vim commands ( and sepecifically VsVim ).
+The key motivation to VsVim is to be able to leverage Vims powerful editing capabilities within Visual Studio, so we need to spend a lot of effort to get really effective with standard vim commands ( and specifically VsVim ).
 But often we step outside of Vim and make use of resharper / auto complete / refactorings / code generation / templates / Visual Studio hot keys to better leverage all the toys at our disposal

 ## How to switch to VsVim as a complete Noob